fatedier/frp/README.md

 admin_port = 7400
 ```

-Then run command `frpc -c ./frpc.ini --reload` and wait for about 10 seconds to let frpc create or update or delete proxies.
+Then run command `frpc reload -c ./frpc.ini` and wait for about 10 seconds to let frpc create or update or delete proxies.

 **Note that parameters in [common] section won't be modified except 'start' now.**

+### Get proxy status from client

+Use `frpc status -c ./frpc.ini` to get status of all proxies.
+You need to set admin port in frpc's configure file.

 ### Privilege Mode